Martine Syms: Career

-From 2007–2012 Syms co-directed Golden Age, an artist-run space in Chicago.
+From 2007 to 2012, Syms was a co-director of Golden Age, an artist-run space in Chicago.

-In 2015, Syms was included in the New Museum Triennial Surround Audience.
-In the same year her video Notes on Gesture was exhibited at Bridget Donahue Gallery in New York City and the Machine Project in Los Angeles.
-It explores the role of seemingly insignificant bodily gestures in the creation of identity.
+In 2015, Syms participated in the New Museum Triennial Surround Audience.
+During the same year, her video titled "Notes on Gesture" was exhibited at Bridget Donahue Gallery in New York City and the Machine Project in Los Angeles.
+The video delves into the significance of seemingly little bodily gestures in shaping one's identity.

-Syms worked with Willo Perron and Associates to help write Kanye West's speech at the 2015 MTV Video Music Awards where he announced his candidacy for the 2020 Presidential Election.
+Syms collaborated with Willo Perron and Associates in assisting with the writing of Kanye West's speech at the 2015 MTV Video Music Awards, where he announced his candidacy for the 2020 Presidential Election.

-Syms presented the performance Misdirected Kiss at the Storm King Art Center in New York's Hudson Valley, and at the Broad Museum in Los Angeles in 2016.
-The work takes its title from the 1904 film The Misdirected Kiss.
-At times resembling a TED talk, the work picks apart issues of language and representation.
-In the same year her work was also displayed in a solo exhibition at the Institute of Contemporary Arts in London titled Martine Syms: Fact & Trouble.
-Included in this exhibition was the Syms' video series Lessons.
+In 2016, Syms presented the performance piece "Misdirected Kiss" at the Storm King Art Center in New York's Hudson Valley, as well as at the Broad Museum in Los Angeles.
+The work's title is inspired by the 1904 film "The Misdirected Kiss."
+Incorporating elements reminiscent of a TED talk, the performance critically examines issues related to language and representation.
+In the same year, Syms held a solo exhibition at the Institute of Contemporary Arts in London, titled "Martine Syms: Fact & Trouble," which featured her video series "Lessons."

-In 2017, Syms showcased her work in a solo exhibition at the Museum of Modern Art in New York.
-The show was titled Projects 106: Martine Syms which centered around a feature-length film, Incense, Sweaters & Ice.
-She was also shortlisted for the Future Generation Art Prize in 2017.
-Syms is the recipient of the 2017 Louis Comfort Tiffany Foundation grant.
-Syms joined the faculty of the California Institute of the Arts in September 2018.
-In the same year she won the Graham Foundation Fellowship for Advanced Studies in the Fine Arts.
-She also received a Future Fields Commission in time-based media from the Philadelphia Museum of Art and the Fondazione Sandretto Re Rebaudengo.
+In 2017, Syms had a solo exhibition at the Museum of Modern Art in New York, titled "Projects 106: Martine Syms," which revolved around a feature-length film called "Incense, Sweaters & Ice."
+Additionally, Syms was shortlisted for the Future Generation Art Prize and received the Louis Comfort Tiffany Foundation grant in the same year.
+Syms joined the faculty of the California Institute of the Arts in September 2018 and was awarded the Graham Foundation Fellowship for Advanced Studies in the Fine Arts.
+She also received the Future Fields Commission in time-based media from the Philadelphia Museum of Art and the Fondazione Sandretto Re Rebaudengo.

-Syms is the founder of Dominica Publishing, an artists' press dedicated to exploring Black identity in contemporary art and visual culture.
+Syms founded Dominica Publishing, an artists' press dedicated to exploring Black identity in contemporary art and visual culture.

-In 2022, Syms directed her debut feature film The African Desperate which premiered at the International Film Festival Rotterdam.
-Streaming service Mubi acquired the distribution rights to the film.
+In 2022, Syms made her directorial debut with the film The African Desperate, which premiered at the International Film Festival Rotterdam.
+The distribution rights for the film were acquired by the streaming service Mubi.